 Now we come to the big question, which is better Kajukenbo or Gracie jiu-jitsu?

 Everyone who has witnessed Gracie jiu-jitsu in action comes away with the same opinion.
 This being that there is no one better at ground fighting than the Gracie’s.
-And if it’s true that 96% of all fights go to the ground than Gracie jiu-jitsu is one system you may want to add to your training.
-Aside from the grappling superiority, Reylson is the first to admit that his system does have weaknesses when it comes to fighting multiple attackers.
+And if it’s true that 96% of all fights go to the ground, then Gracie jiu-jitsu is one system you may want to add to your training.
+Aside from grappling superiority, Reylson is the first to admit that his system does have weaknesses when it comes to fighting multiple attackers.

-He elaborated by saying ” I once fought 4 guys and won, but I’m no superman.
-After I beat the first one quickly the other 3 ran away.
-If they had all attacked me at the same time it would have been a different story”.
+He elaborated by saying, ” I once fought four guys and won, but I’m no superman.
+After I beat the first one quickly, the other three ran away.
+If they had all attacked me at the same time, it would have been a different story”.